How To Register a Subsidiary in Guatemala

 5. Register the physical office

-Under Guatemalan corporate law, any registered entity must have a physical office, so depending on the nature and scale of your business, you will either need to find adequate facilities to house your operations, or a token office space where you can receive official correspondences.
+Under Guatemalan corporate law, any registered subsidiary in Guatemala must have a physical office, so depending on the nature and scale of your business, you will either need to find adequate facilities to house your operations, or a token office space where you can receive official correspondences.

 To register a subsidiary in Guatemala while based elsewhere, you’ll need a local legal representative.
 This representative will sign documents and have experience in business and investment, acting on your behalf via a power of attorney in front of local authorities.